Petunia: Ecology

 Petunias are generally insect pollinated, with the exception of P. exserta, which is a rare, red-flowered, hummingbird-pollinated species.
 Most petunias are diploid with 14 chromosomes and are interfertile with other petunia species, as well as with Calibrachoa.

 The tubular flowers are favoured by some Lepidoptera species, including the Hummingbird hawk moth.

 Cultivation

 Petunias can tolerate relatively harsh conditions and hot climates, but not frost.
 They need at least five hours of sunlight every day and flourish in moist soil and conditions of low atmospheric humidity.
 They are best grown from seed.
 Watering once a week should be sufficient in most regions.
 Hanging baskets and other containers need more frequent watering.
 Maximum growth occurs in late spring.
 Applying fertilizer monthly or weekly, depending on the variety, will help the plant grow quickly.

-In horticulture many terms are used to denote different types of cultivated petunia.
-These include Grandiflora, Multiflora, Wave (Spreading), Supertunia, Cascadia and Surfinia.

 AGM cultivars

 The following is a selection of cultivars which have received the Royal Horticultural Society's Award of Garden Merit: